Bénonces

-Bénonces (/fr/) is a commune in the Ain department in eastern France.
+Bénonces (/fr/) is a commune in the Ain department in central-eastern France.

 Geography

 Climate

 Bénonces has an oceanic climate (Köppen climate classification Cfb) closely bordering on a humid continental climate (Dfb).
 The average annual temperature in Bénonces is 8.2 C. The average annual rainfall is 1723.5 mm with October as the wettest month.
 The temperatures are highest on average in July, at around 17.0 C, and lowest in January, at around 0.0 C. The highest temperature ever recorded in Bénonces was 34.5 C on 13 August 2003; the coldest temperature ever recorded was -24.4 C on 9 January 1985.